• 25 Mar, 2026

 Messner understood something critical at this stage.
 Antarctica does not defeat people with sudden violence.
 It erodes them slowly.

-There were moments of irritation between partners.
-Not dramatic arguments, but short sentences, clipped responses.
-Weeks of isolation amplify minor tensions.
-In an environment like Antarctica, emotional control becomes as important as navigation.
+There were moments of tension between partners.
+Not dramatic arguments, but short responses and brief silences.
+Weeks of isolation amplify even small frustrations.

+Not thinking about the coast.
+Not thinking about the total distance.
 Only thinking about the next hour.

 One hour of pulling.
+Ten minutes of rest.
+Repeat.

 4. Crossing the Polar High Point